Manhattan, Kansas (2006)

 Pie in the Sky: The Brigid Berlin Story (2000)

 dirs.
 Shelly Dunn Fremont, Vincent Fremont

 The rebellious, overweight daughter of Republican newspaper mogul Dick Berlin became her parents’ worst nightmare in the 1960s by descending, tits out, into the underground lair of The Silver Factory.
 Warhol’s most trusted compatriot, to know more about her is to know more about him.
 According to John Waters, who cast Berlin in a Serial Mom cameo, Berlin was “a huge part of Andy’s personality” and “almost like best friends, you could see that in the work.”
 Sometimes quite directly.
 For example, Berlin would record all phone calls with her verbose, indignant mother and Warhol adapted them into his play Pork.
 Berlin says when she first met Andy, “He was really insane, and all the people around him were insane.
 All the people who really worked for Andy were really kooks and Andy kooked right along with them to every ice cream parlor in town.”
 At the time of this documentary, Berlin is a much thinner 60-year-old obsessive-compulsive with a pug (and pug pillows, pug art, pug knickknacks) who is combating an eating disorder.
 She can eat a key lime pie in three minutes flat.
-Berlin appeared in Chelsea Girls (1966), Bad (1977), and the docu Andy Warhol’s Factory People (2008).
+Berlin appeared in Chelsea Girls (1966), Bad (1977) (see Comedy/Drama (A-L)), and the documentary Andy Warhol’s Factory People (2008) (see Documentary (A-L)).

 Project Grizzly (1996)